math3matical/procure/README.md

  - Finally you will be need to edit the credentials that are necessary to make API calls from within procure.
 To edit the credentials that will be stored on your rails application (and will be secure as long as you don't share the `procure/app/config/master.key`:

 ~~~
-  EDITOR="vim" rails credentials:edit
+  $ EDITOR="vim" rails credentials:edit
 ~~~

- - In order to access the api, the format you will need to follow is this (note: the quotation marks should be used):
+ - In order to access the api, the format you will need to follow is this (note: the quotation marks should stay, just change the value for the `user`, `password` and `key`)

 ~~~
 rhn: